Smi1ezz/WeatherApp/README.md

-# Don't forget the umbrella
+# Don't forget your umbrella

 ## PocketUmbrella is a weather forecast app. <br>Allow access to the location or choose your city yourself.